convox/docs/docs/introduction/getting-started.md

 ---
 title: "Getting Started"
-order: 100
+description: "Sign up for Convox, install the CLI, and deploy your first application"
 ---

+# Getting Started

-Getting started with Convox is easy.
+Getting started with Convox is straightforward.
 The instructions below guide you through:

 * [Signing up](https://convox.com/signup)
 * Installing the CLI